SnowyMouse/invader/README.md

 ### Are 32-bit Windows builds available?
 Only 64-bit builds are uploaded to [Nightly Builds].
-You can compile Invader for 32-bit x86 Windows.

-The reason 32-bit builds are not provided is because 32-bit builds are slower and more limited than x86_64 due to architectural differences (e.g. fewer registers to hold temporary data).
-People who are unsure may also download a 32-bit build even though a 64-build will work better.
-Nearly all desktop PCs made today come with a 64-bit operating system.
+You can compile Invader for 32-bit x86 Windows, but due to architectural and performance differences, these builds are not recommended.
+People who are unsure may even download a 32-bit build even though a 64-build will work better.
+Nearly all desktop x86 PCs made in the past decade come with a 64-bit operating system.

 ### Can invader-build create .yelo maps?
 Officially, invader-build only creates maps for officially-released versions of